ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 00 00 00 00 12 00 00 00 16 00 00 00 19 00 00 00 ...
 ```
 In total this table is a whole 0x244 (= 580) bytes long.
 Select the entire table and copy it to the clipboard.
 In HxD, you can do this by pressing `Ctrl + E` which will bring up a block selection menu.
 Your start offset should be `0x33CE4` and the length should be `0x244`.
+Copy the selected data to the clipboard by pressing `Ctrl + C`. <br />
 Keep your hex editor and this file open, as we will need it again later.

 ![Copying the move effect subscript table in HxD](./resources/block_select.png)